+In 2021, net prizes were \$283.5 million and other operating expenses were \$57.3 million.
 In 2020, net prizes were \$198.3 million, and other operating expenses were \$40.8 million.
-In 2019, there was no prize expense and operating expenses were \$653 thousand.
-Operating costs include both start-up costs and gaming related costs.
+Operating costs include retailer commissions, marketing and advertising costs, general administrative costs, depreciation, gaming related costs, and vendor fees.

-Net prize expense of \$198.3 million relates directly to the proportional sales mix of instant and draw-style games.
+Net prize expense of \$283.5 million relates directly to the proportional sales mix of instant and draw-style games.

 For instant tickets, the prize expense is managed through an approved prize structure for each game.
 The prize structure is established prior to the printing of the instant tickets for each game.
 Prize expense is recognized based on the established prize structure in relation to ticket sales.
-Gross prize expense for instant tickets for the current year equaled \$189.2 million
+Gross prize expense for instant tickets for the current year equaled \$245.4 million

-For multi-jurisdictional (Powerball and Mega Millions) draw-style games, prize expense is recorded based on the respective game rules.
+For draw-style games (Cash 3, Mississippi Match 5, Powerball and Mega Millions), prize expense is recorded based on the respective game rules.
 Prize expense is a percentage of each drawing's sales and is recorded on the day of the draw.
-Gross prize expense for these draw-style games for FY2020 was \$11.1 million.
+Gross prize expense for these draw-style games for FY2021 was \$41.6 million.

 Prize expense is reduced by unclaimed prizes.
-During 2020, both instant and draw-style games were estimated to have an unclaimed prize amount of \$2.0 million.
+In 2021, unclaimed prize expense was \$3.5 million and related directly to instant games.
 Unclaimed prize amounts are adjusted to actual for instant games after the game has closed and the 90-day claim period for prizes has ended.
 For draw-style games, unclaimed prize amounts are adjusted to actual after the 180-day claim period for each drawing has passed.